Distributional Transform Based Information Reconciliation

-It is clear that the design of good reconciliation protocols for low SNR regime is critical for CVQKD operation at long distances.
-Here we present an alternative method for extracting binary sequences from continuous valued raw keys based on arguments of copula and information theories.
-More specifically, we extend the method presented in \cite{araujo2018}, that uses the distributional transform of continuous random variables (which is the principle of arithmetic source coding) to map the raw keys into the unit interval with uniform distribution.
+It is clear that the design of good reconciliation protocols for the low SNR regime is critical for CVQKD operation at long distances \cite{diamanti2016}.
+Here, we present an alternative method for extracting binary sequences from continuous-valued raw keys based on arguments from copula and information theories.
+More specifically, we extend the method presented in \cite{araujo2018}, which uses the distributional transform of continuous random variables (which is the principle of arithmetic source coding) to map the raw keys into the unit interval with uniform distribution.
 The bit sequences are then extracted with a simple binary expansion.
 We call this technique the Distributional Transform Expansion, the DTE.

-In contrast with SEC and MD reconciliation, the process of distilling bit sequences with DTE does not uses any estimator or rotations in a high-dimensional algebraic structures prior to the usage of error correcting codes.
-In fact, a DTE reconciliation based protocol has an analogous structure of SEC, that is, it allows for MLC-MSC, for example, but, as the results will show, its best performance lies at very low signal to noise ratio, typically below -3.6 dB.
+In contrast with SEC and MD reconciliation, the process of distilling bit sequences with DTE does not use any estimator or rotations in high-dimensional algebraic structures prior to the usage of error-correcting codes.
+In fact, a DTE reconciliation-based protocol has an analogous structure of SEC, that is, it allows for MLC-MSC, for example, but, as the results show, its best performance lies at very low signal-to-noise ratio, typically below -3.6 dB.

-The paper is structured as follows. \Cref{sec:dte} defines the Distributional Transform Expansion and its application to the reconciliation problem.
-Its properties are explored in \Cref{sec:sub-chan-cap} by analyzing the sub-channels induced by the binary expansions. \Cref{sec:recon-eff} develops its reconciliation efficiency and presents the main results.
+The paper is structured as follows. \Cref{sec:dte} defines the expansion of the distributional transformation and its application to the reconciliation problem.
+Its properties are explored in \Cref{sec:sub-chan-cap} by analyzing the subchannels induced by the binary expansions. \Cref{sec:recon-eff} develops its reconciliation efficiency and presents the main results.
 We conclude at \Cref{sec:conclusion} with the final considerations.